On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves

-The following main result characterizes the kernel of the pro-$p$ outer Galois representation associated to the complement $X \coloneqq E-O$ of the origin of the elliptic curve, which we call the once-punctured elliptic curve.
+Our main result characterizes the kernel of the pro-$p$ outer Galois representation associated to the complement $X \coloneqq E-O$ of the origin of the elliptic curve, which we call the \emph{once-punctured elliptic curve} associated to $E$.

-\begin{mainthm}[Theorem \ref{thm:main}] Let $p \geq 5$ be a prime splitting into two distinct primes in $K$.
-Assume that \begin{enumerate} \item[(1)] the class number of the mod-$p$ ray class field $K(p)$ is not divisible by $p$, \item[(2)] there are only two primes of the mod-$p^{\infty}$ ray class field $K(p^{\infty})$ lying above $p$, and \item[(3)] an analogue of the Deligne-Ihara conjecture (Conjecture \ref{cnj:DI11}) holds. \end{enumerate} Then the fixed field $\bar{\mathbb{Q}}^{\ker(\rho_{X,p})}$ of the kernel of the pro-$p$ outer Galois representation of $X=E-O$ is equal to the compositum of the field $K(E[p])$ generated by the coordinates of $p$-torsion points of $E$ and the maximal pro-$p$ extension of $K(p)$ unramified outside $p$. \end{mainthm}
+\begin{mainthm}[=Theorem \ref{thm:main}] Let $p \geq 5$ be a prime which splits in $K$.
+Assume that \begin{enumerate} \item[(1)] the class number of $K(p)$ is not divisible by $p$, \item[(2)] there are only two primes of $K(p^{2})$ lying above $p$, and \item[(3)] an analogue of the Deligne-Ihara conjecture (Conjecture \ref{cnj:DI11}) holds. \end{enumerate} Then the fixed field of the kernel of the pro-$p$ outer Galois representation of $X=E-O$ coincides with the compositum of $K(E[p])$ and the maximal pro-$p$ extension of $K(p)$ unramified outside $p$. \end{mainthm}